Channels

 all-hands; localized UI labels are display-only. - Regular Channels are shared team spaces.

-- Direct Agent Channels let a member talk with a workspace Agent directly.
+- Direct Agent Channels let a member talk with a workspace agent directly.

 - Sub-channels are child Channels created from a parent Channel when work branches.